besotti/retryable-promise-ts/README.md

 ```

 ### Examples
+> **Note:** Examples were generated with the assistance of AI tools and manually reviewed before inclusion.

 The repository includes an `examples` directory with sample implementations demonstrating the library's features.
 These examples are intended for local development and testing purposes and are not included in the published package.